alrichardbollans/spatial-preposition-annotation-tool/README.md

 The first thing you need is a set of scenes to work with.
 These should be stored in /blender/scene creation/scenes.
 Please avoid using "-" in file names.

+**Note**  The files given in the 'add ons' folder must be in your blender add ons directory.
+Usually this is .config/blender/2.79/scripts/addons

 Once scenes have been created, run 'process_scenes.py' to create environments to annotate.

 There are a couple of things to note when creating a scene.
 See below